JohannesDecker95/multimodal-representation/README.md

 To get this repo up and running conda-forge/miniforge package management was used\
 (Installation: https://kirenz.github.io/codelabs/codelabs/miniforge-setup/#0).

-The packages and their versions listed in `requirements.txt` have been updated manually to execute the training process on macOS with apple silicon arm chip (what is my working device).
+The packages and their versions listed in `requirements.txt` have been updated manually to their newest version to execute the training process on macOS with apple silicon arm chip (what is my working device).

 All the finally used packages are listed in the `environment.yml`.
 After conda was set up successfully, this file can be used to recreate the conda environment for the execution of the training process.\